iamdtang/react-concurrency/README.md

   pending="Saving ..."
   success="Saved"
   error="Try Again"
-  onClick={this.save} />
+  onClick={this.save.bind(this)} />
 ```

-The `onClick` prop is a function that does something asynchronous.
-The button's text shows something different based on the state of the promise.
 To use this library, first create a component that extends from `ConcurrentComponent`.
 Next, define a method using the `task` function, which takes in a generator function.
-See the `handleClick` method, which gets invoked when the button is clicked.
+See the `handleClick` method below, which gets invoked when the button is clicked.

 The `yield` keyword is used with promises.
 When you yield a promise, your task function will pause execution.
 If the promise resolves, the task will continue executing from that point.
 If the promise rejects, the task will throw an error at that point.
 If the component has been destroyed, the task will stop executing.